-Documents must have the name, phone number and address of the person the original document will be returned to.
+Documents must have the name, phone number, and address of the person the original document will be returned to.

-If an instrument does not meet these requirements, the register of deeds shall register the instrument after collecting the fee of $25.00 for nonstandard documents as required by GS 161-10(a)(19) in addition to all other applicable recording fees.
+If an instrument does not meet these requirements, the Register of Deeds will register the instrument after collecting a fee of $25.00 for nonstandard documents as required by GS 161-10(a)(19), in addition to all other applicable recording fees.

 The following are exempt from the above requirements:

-Cancellation of Deeds of Trust or Mortgages (all forms) and UCC filings.
+Cancellation of deeds of trust or mortgages (all forms), and UCC filings.

 Fee Change Effective October 1, 2011